stjordanis/openpyxl-2/doc/datetime.rst

-In workbooks using the 1900 date system, `openpyxl` behaves the same as Excel when translating between the worksheets' date/time numbers and python datetimes in January and February 1900.
-The only exception is 29 February 1900, which cannot be represented as a python datetime object since it is not a valid date.
+In workbooks using the 1900 date system, `openpyxl` behaves the same as Excel when translating between the worksheets' date/time numbers and Python datetimes in January and February 1900.
+The only exception is 29 February 1900, which cannot be represented as a Python datetime object since it is not a valid date.

 You can get the date system of a workbook like this: